-In this Report, SHOWER Model v4.0.1 was used to estimate human exposures to PCE, TCE, DCE, and VC at Camp Lejeune via residential inhalation and dermal contact.
-Benzene exposures via the SHOWER Model are not included for Mr. Downs because the model is applied here to residential exposures and Mr. Downs lived at Tarawa Terrace only (CLJA_Housing-0000140628); benzene was not included for Tarawa Terrace as it was not included in the modeled water results (Maslia et al. 2007).
+In this Report, SHOWER Model v4.0.1 was used to estimate human exposures to PCE, TCE, DCE, VC, and benzene at Camp Lejeune via residential inhalation and dermal contact.
 Detailed descriptions of the model algorithms and parameters were given for SHOWER Model version 3.0 in ATSDR (2022c).
-A technical document for SHOWER v4.0.1 was not available at the time of the preparation of this Report; I assume that the information in ATSDR (2022c) on the algorithms used to estimate inhalation and dermal exposures apply to this latest version.
-This can be confirmed once the technical document is released.
+A technical document for SHOWER v4 was not available at the time of the preparation of this Report; I assume that the information in ATSDR (2022c) on the algorithms used to estimate inhalation and dermal exposures apply to this latest version.
 The information in this section describes the SHOWER model developed for residential house scenarios.